volkamerlab/so3lr-sf/README.md

 <details>
 <summary><h2>🤝 Contributing</h2></summary>

 We welcome contributions!
-Please see our CONTRIBUTING.md (ro be written) for details on:
+Please see our CONTRIBUTING.md (to be written) for details on:
 - Code style and formatting
 - Testing requirements
 - Documentation standards